 You'll see the rectangle in the top left corner of the Viewport.

-To add 3 more rectangles, either repeat these steps or copy and paste the rectangle you just made:
+To add 3 more rectangles, either repeat these steps or duplicate the rectangle you just made:

 To reflect where they'll be positioned, rename:

-In Spark AR Studio materials define the appearance of objects in your scene.
+In Meta Spark Studio materials define the appearance of objects in your scene.
 You can add materials and textures to rectangles to build colored filters, vignettes and frames.

 In this effect you'll use the same material for each rectangle, and add a color to it.